bennyz/notes/reading/rust.md

 #### Starting Relative Paths with super

 It is possible to start a relative path referring to the parent module with the `super` keyword.
-This is similar to `..` in the filesyste.
+This is similar to `..` in the filesystem.

 Suppose we need to have the chef fix the incorrect order, but the chef is part of the `back_of_house` model, while `serve_order` is a `front_of_house` function.